Best power banks and power stations 2025

 ✅ You want something pocketable: Weighing just 9.5 oz (270 g), it's likely smaller than your current smartphone.

-❌ You need lots of capacity: If you've got lots of devices to charge up, or you want something to keep your phone charged over several days at a festival, 10,000mAh might not be enough.
+❌ You need lots of capacity: If you've got lots of devices to charge up, look elsewhere.

 ❌ You want something cheap: The Gomi is expensive compared with other power banks of similar capacity.

-As with many products made from recycled materials, the nature of blending the different plastics together means that you'll get a unique, marbled, multi-color design — a real conversation-starter, giving you the chance to boast about your power bank's green credentials!
+As with many products made from recycled materials, the nature of blending the different plastics together means that every power bank has a unique, marbled, multi-color design — a real conversation-starter, giving you the chance to boast about your power bank's green credentials!

-The device is small and pocketable, so it's convenient to carry around to make sure your phone doesn't run out of power, though it's not really meant for keeping all of your devices charged over multiple days.
+The Gomi device is small and pocketable, so it's certainly convenient to carry around to make sure your phone doesn't run out of power, though it's not really meant for keeping all of your devices charged over multiple days off-grid.
+This is a power bank to slip into your day bag for an extra boost, rather than for taking on a multi-day trip.

-The downside — as with a lot of sustainable products — is that it's pretty expensive compared with models that have a larger capacity.
-Hopefully this will be addressed as the company continues to grow.
+The downside of the Gomi — as with a lot of sustainable products — is that it's pretty expensive compared with similar models or even those that have a larger capacity.
+Hopefully this will be addressed as the company continues to grow and sustainable materials become more readily available.

 Attributes | Notes |